mapbender/mapbender/docs/architecture/directory_structure.md

 ## mapbender

-Directory of the `Mapbender submodule <https://github.com/mapbender/mapbender>`_.
+Directory of the [Mapbender submodule](https://github.com/mapbender/mapbender).
 Provides the Mapbender specific bundles and the Mapbender code.

 ### mapbender/...../translations

-Directory: mapbender/src/Mapbender/CoreBundle/Resources/translations/
+Directory: *mapbender/src/Mapbender/CoreBundle/Resources/translations/*

 The translations are stored in YAML files.
-Every language needs an YAML-file like messages.en.yaml for the English translation.
+Every language needs an YAML-file like *messages.en.yaml* for the English translation.

 ## public